intel/compile-time-init-build/include/flow/README.md

 10. SEND_KIDS_TO_SCHOOL
 ```

-All of these components are composed in a project component and brought to life with an instance of `cib::top`.
+all_t of these components are composed in a project component and brought to life with an instance of `cib::top`.
 We need
 to make sure our `flow`s get executed at the appropriate times, so we our example has a `day_cycle` component that
 defines the various extension points and ensures they get executed over and over in `cib::top`'s `MainLoop`.